 Public Citizen, Inc. is a liberal 501(c)(4) lobbying and advocacy organization created by left-wing activist and former Green Party presidential candidate Ralph Nader.
 The organization supports a broad liberal policy agenda focused on opposing to the free-market interests of American business owners.
+The organization signed a petition supporting the Green New Deal.

 Throughout its more than 30-year history Public Citizen touts that it successfully advocated for numerous left-wing policy mandates.
 The group’s anti-free-market lobbying agenda supports increased government spending and opposed multiple tax cuts.
 The group also touts its support for enacted policies that increased civil liabilities, and imposed costly environmental mandates and regulatory red-tape on businesses.